tenstorrent/tt-metal/tests/didt/README.md

 ### Supported systems

-We support N150, N300, T3000 and Galaxy (TG) systems.
+We support N150, N300, T3000, Galaxy (TG) systems, and single chip Blackhole.
 To choose the system, pass in the following parametrization ids (as shown in the example commands):
 - 1chips
 - 2chips
 - 8chips